tlbuild: Build one package

 whatever tests have been written still pass.

-Finally, the above retrieves the entire TL source tree (several
+The above retrieves the entire TL source tree (several hundred

-hundred megabytes).
+megabytes).
 It is natural to ask if this is really necessary.
+Strictly

-Strictly speaking, the answer is no, but it is vastly more convenient to
+speaking, the answer is no, but it is vastly more convenient to do so.

 'configure' flags to individually disable using system versions of